All students and staff are and feel healthy, safe, supported, engaged, and challenged.

 We believe that it is our responsibility to create learning environments that foster health and well-being for all students and employees.

-As we work to create healthier and safer schools for students and staff in MMSD and continue to implement the district’s Wellness Policy, we are forming a new Superintendent’s Wellness Advisory.
+As we work to create healthier and safer schools for students and staff in MMSD and continue to implement the district’s Wellness Policy, a new Superintendent’s Wellness Advisory was formed earlier in the 2023-2024 school year.
 This merges the former District Wellness Advisory Council (DWAC) and advances the Board of Education Safety and Wellness Ad Hoc Committee’s top recommendation of a Superintendent’s Advisory Panel.

 - I. Preamble/Purpose

 - IX.
 School Counseling, Psychology, and Social Work Services

 It is the vision of the Board of Education that all students and staff are and feel healthy, safe, supported, engaged, and challenged.
 The Board recognizes that physical, social-emotional, and mental health are linked to academic achievements and college, career, and community readiness.
 Students learn better in healthy schools with healthy staff.
 We believe that it is our responsibility to create healthy and just school environments where students, staff, and families thrive.

 As a system committed to anti-racism and equity, we seek to disrupt health inequities and eliminate disparities so that our entire learning community achieves optimal health and wellbeing.
 This Wellness Policy outlines the District’s unified and collaborative approach to ensuring that the district and schools promote health and well-being for all students and staff throughout the school day.
 Efforts to support the Whole Child are guided by the Whole School, Whole Child, Whole Community model (WSCC), which aims to align school improvement endeavors to ensure the optimal health and academic success of all students.
 This policy applies to all students, staff, and schools/buildings in the district.
 Specific measurable goals and outcomes are identified within each section.